-We are removing the “add to wishlist” option from the merchant websites in the treatment group.
+We are removing the “add to wishlist” option from the mobile checkout design of merchant websites in the treatment group.

 Why We Are Doing It

 A recent study by the Nielsen Norman Group found that shoppers are often reluctant to use wishlists as they expect them to entail a high interaction cost (e.g. registration, account set up).
 Despite this, wishlists are increasing in popularity and are a common feature on many eCommerce sites.
 The “add to wishlist” feature offers buyers a means to procrastinate on making a purchasing decision.
-Removing the feature may encourage shoppers to complete their transaction faster.
+Removing the feature may encourage shoppers to complete their transaction faster and increase website sales.